matthewmullin01/decodable.io/README.md

 All encoding and decoding is done locally on your machine so no data is ever sent to a server.

-Decodable alse supports partial decoding - where the string has a mix of encoded data together with plain text.
-One common example is Kubernetes secrets with palin text keys and encoded values.
+It also supports partial decoding - where the string has a mix of encoded and plain text data.
+For example Kubernetes secrets contain plain text keys with encoded values.

 Give it a try - simply paste in partially encoded text and have a look at the output.

 ## Example